 Method 2: Linguistic Fingerprinting

-Each LLM family has distinct writing patterns, like a typing accent.
-Research from the Invisible Traces paper (2025) achieved 86.5% accuracy identifying 14 different LLMs by combining behavioral analysis.
+Each LLM family writes with a distinct accent.
+Research from the Invisible Traces paper achieved 86.5% accuracy identifying 14 different LLMs by combining static and behavioral signals.

-• Uses “I’d be happy to help” as an opener
+- Opens with “I’d be happy to help”

 Claude signatures: